 The uncertain fate of TikTok in the United States: What businesses need to know

 The uncertain fate of TikTok in the United States presents potential challenges for TikTok enterprises.
-While former President Donald Trump promised to ban TikTok in 2020, citing national security concerns, this never materialized.
+While former President Donald Trump promised to ban TikTok in 2020, citing national security concerns, this never materialised.
 However, ongoing controversies over the app’s privacy regulations and data collection activities could result in future bans.

 These issues surrounding TikTok in the United States are relevant to businesses in Singapore.
 Although no nationwide ban on TikTok in Singapore has been announced, it’s worth noting that the US is one of the app’s largest markets.
 A ban there could potentially impact TikTok’s user base and popularity in other countries.